Chuseok is ahead of us in September in Korea!

 In Seoul, the royal palaces and museums are perfect places to get into the Chuseok holiday spirit as they will offer plenty of cultural and traditional activities to indulge in.

 • Korean Folk Village – Korean Folk Village is a “living museum” type of outdoor park where you can feel what Korea was like in the Joseon Dynasty (1392~1910).
 You can explore every corner of the village and go into various types of ancient houses.

 • Namsangol Hanok Village – A popular Chuseok holiday destination, located near Chungmuro Station, where visitors can take part in various hands-on activities and enjoy folk music performances.

-• National Folk Museum – Located in the grounds of Gyeongbokgung Palace, the National Folk Museum offers a wide range of hands-on activities and traditional games.
-Open during the Chuseok holiday period except on Oct 4.
+• National Folk Museum – Located on the grounds of Gyeongbokgung Palace, the National Folk Museum offers a wide range of hands-on activities and traditional games.
+Closed during the Chuseok holiday period.

-• National Museum of Korea – The National Museum of Korea, the nation’s largest museum located in Yongsan in the central Seoul, will hold various traditional events.
-Open during the Chuseok holiday period except on Oct 4.
+• National Museum of Korea – The National Museum of Korea, the nation’s largest museum located in Yongsan in central Seoul, will hold various traditional events.
+Closed during the Chuseok holiday period.

 2. Amusement Parks

 For a nontraditional holiday, set out for Korean amusement parks that are open all year round.
 As this year’s Chuseok coincides with the Halloween season, it will be a double joy!